Online ADHD Therapy Across California

 That tension — wanting the answer and distrusting it at the same time — is one of the most reliable signs that someone has been compensating for undiagnosed ADHD for a very long time.

-That works until it doesn't.
+Pushing through works until it doesn't.
 And when it stops working — after a burnout, a job loss, a baby, a move, perimenopause, or just years of grinding in an environment that brings out every weakness and none of your strengths — the collapse feels sudden from the outside.
 From the inside, it's been building for decades.

-By the time someone finds us, the cost of all that compensation is written into their identity.
-They don't trust themselves.
-They've lost the ability to tell the difference between "I don't want to do this" and "I can't initiate this."
 They want to rest but they don't know how — because the way they want to recharge doesn't look like how they see other people using their time, so they assume something's wrong with how they rest, too.
 They try to bounce back the way others bounce back, without ever building a sustainable way of being with themselves.

 Online ADHD Therapy in California For:

 Adults with ADHD — especially the late-diagnosed and the undiagnosed.
 The ones who made it this far on intelligence, adrenaline, and sheer force of will — and are running out of all three.
-Our [individual therapy for adults with ADHD →] goes beyond coping skills to address the identity damage that comes from decades of forcing yourself through systems that were never designed for your brain.
+Our individual therapy for adults with ADHD → goes beyond coping skills to address the identity damage that comes from decades of forcing yourself through systems that were never designed for your brain.

 Women with ADHD — the most missed population in ADHD diagnosis.
 You weren't the disruptive kid.
 You were the quiet one who daydreamed, people-pleased, and held it together until you couldn't.
 You got diagnosed with anxiety or depression first — maybe more than once — because no one thought to screen for ADHD in a girl who got good grades.
-Our [therapy for women with ADHD →] addresses the intersection of ADHD, gender socialization, hormonal fluctuations, and late diagnosis.
+Our therapy for women with ADHD → addresses the intersection of ADHD, gender socialization, hormonal fluctuations, and late diagnosis.
 This is our deepest area of expertise, and for many of us on the team, it's personal.

 Couples — where one or both partners have ADHD and the relationship has split into manager and managed.
 One partner tracks everything — the appointments, the groceries, the follow-through.
 The other feels controlled, criticized, and ashamed.
 Both are exhausted.
 Both are right about their part of it.
-Our [couples therapy →] is built for mixed-neurotype relationships — not generic communication exercises.
+Our couples therapy → is built for mixed-neurotype relationships — not generic communication exercises.

 Parents — especially parents who are realizing their own ADHD while trying to support a child who just got diagnosed.
-Our [parent consultation →] helps you understand your child's executive functioning profile and build routines that work for your actual family — not the hypothetical calm family in the parenting book.
+Our parent consultation → helps you understand your child's executive functioning profile and build routines that work for your actual family — not the hypothetical calm family in the parenting book.

 Children and teens — the ones who are "gifted but not performing," the ones who are anxious and no one can figure out why, the ones whose report cards all say the same thing.
-Through our [family-based treatment model →], parents are part of the process, not waiting in the lobby.
+Through our family-based treatment model →, parents are part of the process, not waiting in the lobby.
 We don't see children in isolation.
 If the family system isn't part of the work, the work doesn't hold.

 Why ADHD Specialists Get Better Results Than Generalists